syl15/CSProject/model/README.md

 ## Core Contents
 - `/api` directory: contains all files relevant to running the FastAPI app
   - `main.py`: entry point for FastAPI app, handles the routes `/predict-disaster` and `/predict-sentiment`
-- `/experimentation` directory: contains files relevant to other tested but undeployed models
+- `/experimentation` directory: contains files relevant to other tested but undeployed models- `/experimentation` directory: contains files relevant to other tested but undeployed models
-  - `model_st.py` - This model uses a pretrained sentence transformer model to generate embeddings.
+  - `word2vec_multiclass_model.py` - This model uses a pretrained word2vec model to generate embeddings.
     - trained on a random sample from `data/scripts/datasets/train.tsv` that is 1/4 the size of the full dataset for the optimal balance of accuracy and resources
+    - uses the `paraphrase-albert-small-v2` pretrained model
+    - generates `word_model.sav`
+  - `model_st.py` - This model uses a pretrained sentence transformer model ([all options](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html)) to generate embeddings.
+    - trained on a random sample from `data/scripts/datasets/train.tsv` that is 1/4 the size of the full dataset for the optimal balance of accuracy and resources (most lightweight option)
     - uses the `paraphrase-albert-small-v2` pretrained model
     - generates `st_model.sav`